jopemachine-arvis/alfred-to-arvis/readme.md

 * This means some parts of this package may not work as per Alfred's update.

-* Not all items are supported for conversion.
+* Not all type's items are supported for conversion.
 Check [here](./constant.ts) to find out which items will be converted.

+* Unsupported types are displayed in console, json both if there are

 ## Getting started